About

 Why trust me as your coach?

-I bring over forty years of experience helping people discover the resources God has given them in Christ, as well as the very way he’s made their personalities and formed them through the hard knocks of their experiences.
+I bring over 40 years of experience helping people discover the resources God has given them in Christ, as well as how he’s formed them through the hard knocks of their experiences.

 I’ve had the opportunity to study and teach on practical theology—all those years—how to get through painful trials, fear, doubt, relational conflict, and addictions.